HananyTolba/MakePrediction/README.md

 ## What does makeprediction do?
+* Modelling and analysis time series.

 * Automatic time-series prediction (forecasting) using Gaussian processes model.
-* Modelling and analysis time series.
+* Deploy on prediction the fitted (or saved) makeprediction model.

 ### Applications:
 * Stock price prediction.